excelsiorsoft/clj-xml/README.md

 # clj-xml

-Clojure wrapper around Java XML schema validation libraries. validate-against takes a path to an .xsd schema (or a collection thereof) and produces a fn which takes an XML string and responds with 'true' (XML is valid against that schema) or 'false' otherwise
+Clojure wrapper around Java XML schema validation libraries. validate-against takes a path to an .xsd schema (or a collection thereof) and produces a fn which takes an XML string and responds with 'true' (if XML is valid against that schema) or 'false' otherwise

 ## Usage